nickytonline/source.nickytonline.github.io/src/pages/articles/2018-09-02-setting-up-storybook-for-preact/index.md

 5. Now let’s uninstall `react` from our dependencies as we want to use react!
 (It’s assumed that you’re project already had react in it.
 6. Next we need to install [preact-compat](https://github.com/developit/preact-compat) so that Preact will play nicely with Storybook.
 If you need react-compat as a dependency for other react libraries, install it to dependencies, `npm install preact-compat`.
 Otherwise install it as a dev depency, i.e. `npm install preact-compat -D`
 7. Almost there!
-8. The last thing we need to do is tell web pack (what Storybook uses under the hood), to use preact-compat.
+8. The last thing we need to do is tell [webpack](https://webpack.js.org) (what Storybook uses under the hood), to use preact-compat.
 To do this, we need to create a custom webpack configuration file for Storybook.
 Lucky for us, Storybook supports this out of the box.
 In the root folder where your package.json file is, there will be a new folder called `.storybook`.
 In there it contains files related to Storybook configuration.
 Create a new file in there called `webpack.config.js` and paste the following contents and save the file.

 ```
 module.exports = {